yr180/AVR/Programmer/Readme.txt

 USE PRECOMPILED VERSION

 Firmware:
-Flash "usbasp.atmega88.xxxx-xx-xx.hex" or
+Flash "usbasp.atmega88.xxxx-xx-xx.hex" to the controller with a working programmer (e.g. with avrdude, uisp, ...).
-"bin/firmware/usbasp.atmega8.xxxx-xx-xx.hex" to the used controller with a working programmer (e.g. with avrdude, uisp, ...).
 Set jumper J2 to activate USBasp firmware update function.
 You have to change the fuse bits for external crystal (see "make fuses").
 # TARGET=atmega8    HFUSE=0xc9  LFUSE=0xef
 # TARGET=atmega48   HFUSE=0xdd  LFUSE=0xff